Sam Poulin (ice hockey): Early years

-Poulin was selected by the Sherbrooke Phoenix of the Quebec Major Junior Hockey League (QMJHL) in the 2017 QMJHL Draft.
+and was selected by the Sherbrooke Phoenix of the Quebec Major Junior Hockey League (QMJHL) in the 2017 QMJHL Draft.

-Poulin was drafted 21st overall by the Pittsburgh Penguins in the first round of the 2019 NHL entry draft.
-He signed a three-year, entry-level contract with the Penguins on September 22, 2019.
+Following the 2018–19 QMJHL season, Poulin was selected in the first round (21st overall) of the 2019 NHL entry draft by the Pittsburgh Penguins.
+He signed a three-year, entry-level contract with the team on September 22, 2019.

-Poulin served as Sherbrooke's captain during his final two seasons with the team from 2019 to 2021.
-In January 2021, Sherbrooke traded Poulin to the Val-d'Or Foreurs.
+Serving as captain of the Phoenix during his final two QMJHL seasons from 2019 to 2021, Sherbrooke opted to trade Poulin to the Val-d'Or Foreurs in January 2021.

+Professional

 Poulin made his professional debut for the Wilkes-Barre/Scranton Penguins of the American Hockey League (AHL) in the 2021–22 AHL season.

-On October 25, 2022, Poulin made his NHL debut; he recorded one assist for his first career NHL point in a 4–1 loss to the Calgary Flames.
-Poulin took a leave of absence from Wilkes-Barre/Scranton in December 2022 to address mental health concerns after suffering a panic attack during a game.
-He returned to Wilkes-Barre/Scranton in March 2023.
+On October 23, 2022, he was recalled by Pittsburgh and made his NHL debut two days later, recording one assist in a 4–1 loss to the Calgary Flames.
+Thereafter, Poulin took a leave of absence from Wilkes-Barre/Scranton in December 2022 to address mental health concerns after suffering a panic attack during a game.
+He subsequently returned to the team in March 2023.

-Poulin began the 2023–24 AHL season with Wilkes-Barre/Scranton.
-He was injured on October 29, 2023, suffering a high-ankle sprain, and returned to the line-up on December 16.
-He sustained a separate lower-body injury on February 3, and returned to the lineup on March 1.
-On April 29, 2024, Pittsburgh re-signed Poulin to a two-year contract extension.
+Early into the 2023–24 AHL season, Poulin suffered a high-ankle sprain on October 29, 2023, which kept him out of the Wilkes-Barre/Scranton lineup until mid December.
+After sustaining a separate lower-body injury on February 3, Poulin missed an additional month of playing time.
+Despite these setbacks, he was re-signed to a two-year contract extension by the Penguins organization on April 29, 2024.

-On April 15, 2025, Poulin was named Wilkes-Barre/Scranton's Man of the Year for the 2024–25 AHL season.
+On December 12, 2025, Pittsburgh traded Poulin, along with goaltender Tristan Jarry, to the Edmonton Oilers in exchange for goaltender Stuart Skinner, defenceman Brett Kulak and a 2029 second-round draft pick.
+He then joined the Bakersfield Condors, the Oilers' AHL affiliate, for the remainder of the 2025–26 AHL season.

+Entering the offseason as an unrestricted free agent, Poulin agreed to a one-year, two way contract with the Montreal Canadiens on July 1, 2026.

 International play

-Poulin represented the Canada under-18 team at the 2019 IIHF World U18 Championships.
+Internationally, Poulin represented the Canada national under-18 team at the 2018 Hlinka Gretzky Cup and 2019 World U18 Championships, capturing gold at the former.

 Personal life

 Poulin's father, Patrick, was chosen ninth overall by the Hartford Whalers in the 1991 NHL entry draft.
-He would score 101 goals in 634 career NHL games, and would play for the Whalers, Chicago Blackhawks, Tampa Bay Lightning, and Montreal Canadiens during his 11-year career spanning from 1991 to 2002.
+During his 11-year NHL career spanning from 1991 to 2002, he amassed 101 goals in 634 total games for the Whalers, Chicago Blackhawks, Tampa Bay Lightning, and Montreal Canadiens.

-Poulin's godfather is former Penguins goaltender Jocelyn Thibault, who served as the general manager of the Sherbrooke Phoenix.
+Poulin's godfather is former Penguins goaltender Jocelyn Thibault, who previously served as the general manager of the QMJHL's Sherbrooke Phoenix.